 Fatigue from Cancer Therapy

+Fatigue is a sense of tiredness that doesn't seem to go away, even with rest or sleep.
 It is not unusual to feel tired while you are receiving cancer therapy.
 Remember that fatigue is a temporary side effect of treatment, and it is different from ordinary tiredness.
 Also, the fatigue you may experience depends on many factors and varies from person to person.
-This type of fatigue may not be relieved by rest or sleep.
+You may feel fatigued during cancer treatments, right after treatments, or even for months after treatment.

 Please ask your nurse to review this information with you and to answer any questions you may have.
 Keep your nurse and doctor informed about your energy level or feelings of fatigue.